fmtr/tappack/README.md

 ```

-You can also specify when a dependency should be read from a local path (with be recursed automatically) as follows:
+You can also specify when a dependency should be read from a local path (which will be recursed automatically) as
+follows:

 ```yaml
 name: my_library